EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/Azure-trainer-preparation.md

 In case you are unable to use the script, use these steps to unprovision the lab.

 1. In Azure AD delelete the user account for every student.
-1. In the Azure subscription, delete the resource groups for every student, named HARDSH-Username and AzFS-Username.
+1. In the Azure subscription, delete the resource groups for every student:

+    * HARDSH-Username
+    * AzFS-Username
+    * SRV1-Username
+    * Management-Username